Skip to content

 I was interviewed for a venues co-ordinator post.
 This was my first step into theatre and concert hall work.
 Two years later, I ended up at Dundee Rep as Facilities Manager.
 This was when I joined IOSH – and I have never looked back.

-My role at the theatre has slowly changed from health and safety and facilities and a bit of environmental to revolving around sustainability, adaptation and mitigation.
+My role at the theatre has slowly changed from health and safety and facilities and a bit of environmental.
+It now revolves around sustainability, adaptation and mitigation.
 Two years ago, I was promoted to Head of Operations/Facilities and have enjoyed the journey greatly.

 My CPD tips